levon-m/bassmint/README.md

 This prevents false triggers from sympathetic vibration.

 ### Pitch Detection (YIN Algorithm)

+The same OPT101 signal used for string detection also contains the string's vibration waveform.
+Once the active string is identified, its signal is fed to the YIN pitch detector.

 YIN is a time-domain pitch detection algorithm ideal for monophonic signals: